 This school encourages children with allergies to achieve their potential in all aspects of school life by having a clear policy that is understood by school staff and pupils.
 Teachers and new staff are also made aware of the policy.
-All staff who come into contact with children with allergies are provided with training on allergies from the school nurse.
 Training is updated as needed.